SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/02-Stack-Last-In-First-Out-LIFO.md

 }
 ```

 - When you are done dividing, pop all reminders from the stack.
-This is the binary representation
+This is the binary representation.

 [/task-description]